-CIHEB has played significant roles in the development of entire national healthcare systems and continues to be an agent of change for millions of people living in need of quality healthcare around the world.
+CIHEB has played significant roles in the development of entire national healthcare systems and it continues to be an agent of change for millions of people living in need of quality healthcare around the world.

 Center for International Health, Education and Biosecurity